Ada Comstock: Death

-Ada Comstock Notestein died of congestive heart failure at her home in New Haven, Connecticut, on December 12, 1973.
+On December 12, 1973, Notestein died of congestive heart failure at her home in New Haven, Connecticut.

 Legacy

 The largest collection of her papers, the Ada Louise Comstock Papers, 1897–1950, are housed at the Smith College Archives.

 Comstock has been honored with named buildings on college and university campuses, including Comstock Hall at the University of Minnesota, Comstock Hall in the Radcliffe Quad, and Comstock House residence hall at Smith College.
 She is also the namesake of Smith College's Ada Comstock Scholars Program, a transfer program for students who are not of a traditional college age.
 Smith College hosts a lecture series named for her as well.

 Her childhood home is maintained as a historic site by the City of Moorhead and the Minnesota Historical Society.